cmu-ini/aia-web/docs/lab-document-template.md

 You will write a lab document as part of the [AIA Group Project](syllabus.md#group-project).
 This template serves as a style guide for authoring this document for your project.

+Also, [here is the source Markdown for this template](https://raw.githubusercontent.com/cmu-ini/aia-web/refs/heads/main/docs/lab-document-template.md) for importing into TopoMojo directly.

 ---

 ## The Impossible Lab